Complete Guide To Bitcoin

 Who Created Bitcoin?

 Bitcoin is a decentralized digital currency created in 2009.
-It’s accepted almost all over the world by all major countries except China.
+It’s accepted almost all over the world by all major countries except China who goes back and forth on regulations.
 It’s even traded on the New York Stock Exchange (NYSE) as well as specific trade platforms dedicated to cryptocurrencies such as BitFinance.

 In 2008, the first whitepaper published on the cryptocurrency’s source code was presented by Satoshi Nakamoto on a mailing list.
 He then began appearing in forums discussing the code and assisting in its development.